-Key aspects of Hothouse include the active participation of an experienced mentoring director, a team of NFB technical and post-production experts who support the filmmakers, and emphasis on the role of the producers as creative partners, all of which highlight the collaborative process of NFB filmmaking.
+Key aspects of Hothouse include the active participation of an experienced mentoring director, a team of NFB technical and post-production experts who support the filmmakers, and emphasis on the role of the producers and associate producers as creative partners, all of which highlight the collaborative process of NFB filmmaking.

 Hothouse takes place over 12 consecutive weeks in the NFB’s Montreal Animation Studio.
-Not merely funding nor school: Hothouse is instead a three month apprenticeship in real-world animation filmmaking.
+Not merely funding nor school: Hothouse is instead a paid apprenticeship in real-world animation filmmaking.

 For more information or to find out about submissions, visit nfb.ca/hothouse.